 To obtain a paid UROP, students must submit a proposal for direct UROP or research-sponsored funding by the Institute's UROP deadline.
 During the fall and spring terms, most students typically work 12 hours per week and as many as 40 hours per week during IAP and the summer.
 MIT has an established hourly rate for UROP pay, however, at the discretion of a UROP supervisor and the department, students whose stipend is covered through research funds may earn a higher rate.
 Students are expected to keep track of their worked hours and submit electronic time sheets on a weekly basis.
 Students paid through direct UROP funds need to print their weekly time sheets for approval by their direct supervisor and bring a copy to the Course 16 payroll coordinator, Ms. Carol Niemi, Room 33-208.
 If a student decides not to pursue a UROP after it has been approved, it is advisable that he/she immediately notify the research supervisor, the UROP Office, and student financial administrator, Ms. Carol Niemi.

-Credit UROPs can be done during the academic year and over the summer, but few students enroll in credit UROPs in the summer as there will be tuition charges.
+Credit UROPs can be performed during the academic year and over the summer, but few students enroll in credit UROPs in the summer as tuition charges will be applied.